 This enjoyable waterfall hike follows the North Fork Moormans River and features several easy river crossings along the way.

 At the 2.2-mile mark, a blue-blazed spur trail leads to Big Branch Falls.
-There is a gently-flowing waterfall as well as a small yet refreshing swimming hole.
+I loved that there is a gently-flowing waterfall and a small yet refreshing swimming hole.